jexxa-projects/Jexxa/README.md

 Goal of this framework is to easily connect and exchange technology stacks, called adapters, to interfaces of a technology agnostic business application, called ports.

-Up to now the framework provides following features:
+Up to now the framework is mainly used for educational purposes.
+Nevertheless it provides following features which allows writing lightweight business applications:

-* Binding required driving adapters to inbound ports of your application.
+* Binding your own or included driving adapters to your application core within main.

-* Dependency injection of driven adapters into your application core without any framework specific annotations.
+* Injection of driven adapters into the application core without any framework specific annotations.

-* Integration of different driving adapters based on available micro-frameworks.
+* Integration of various driving adapters REST, JMX, and JDBC.

+* Integration of various driven adapters for JDBC and messaging.